kristoff-it/redis-memolock/go/README.md

 in a caching scenario.
 Your needs might be different enough to warrant different tradeoffs compared to what I chose for this implementation.

-Go and Redis make the details of this library extraordinarily clear.
+Go and Redis make the details of this library extraordinarily clear (and concise).
 If you need to make serious use of it, read the code and try to understand where it might be improved for your specific use-case.
-A trivial example could be that I'm using Redis Strings to cache results.
-You might want a more appropriate data structure, like a Hash, Set, Sorted Set, Geospatial Index, or even a probabilistic data structure such as HyperLogLog.
+A trivial example is the fact that I'm using Redis Strings to cache results, while you might want a more appropriate data structure, like a Hash, Set, Sorted Set, Geospatial Index, or even a probabilistic data structure such as HyperLogLog.
+Checkout https://redis.io for all your options.